-All dual-credit faculty, whether a NKU faculty or a NKU-credentialed high school teacher, are expected to read and comply with the SBS Faculty Handbook.
-A copy will be made available to all faculty during their SBS Faculty Orientation and is available to districts upon request.
+All dual-credit faculty, whether a NKU faculty or a NKU-credentialed high school teacher, are expected to read and comply with the expectations, responsibilities, guidelines, and procedures outlined in the Canvas orientation.
+This information will remain available to the faculty throughout the semester they are teaching.
+This information is available to districts upon request.

-Students with Learning Disabilities
+Students with Disabilities

-Students enrolled in an NKU course who need accommodations due to a disability must register with NKU's Office of Student Accessibility, in accordance with NKU policy.
+Students enrolled in an NKU course who need accommodations due to a disability must register with NKU's Office for Student Accessibility, in accordance with NKU policy.
 While having a 504 on file at the high school covers accommodations for high school classes, it does not apply toward university courses, even if the university course is being taught at the high school.

-Instructions for how to register with the NKU Office of Student Accessibility are provided to students through the SBS Orientation and to faculty through the SBS Faculty Orientation.
+Instructions for how to register with the NKU Office for Student Accessibility are provided to students through the SBS Orientation and to faculty through the SBS Faculty Orientation.